GurpritK/InkAndRead/README.md

 - Similarly, as part of the personalised user experience, registered users can navigate to a book page and mark the book as 'read'.
 This will add the book to their 'read' books collection in their personal profile section.
 Users can easily mark the same book as 'unread' by toggling the 'read' button.
 The change is reflected immediately on the book page, and an icon is filled or unfilled depending on the action (assuming they are logged in).
 The user is notified for each action.
 This feature is available to logged in users only.

 ### Authentication-Authorisation

+- Django AllAuth used...

+Admin users, and registered user are authenticated? authorised?
+Admin can remove users from the admin page.

 ## Technologies Used
 [Back To The Top](#table-of-contents)

 Used Gemini AI to generate hero image used on website homepage.

 List of technologies used for your project

+## Libraries

 ## Testing
 [Back To The Top](#table-of-contents)